Tamarpe/aggregation-hub/README.md

 # Support Aggregation Hub

-The project is designed to aggregate data from two different CRM systems, and provides a support aggregation system.
+The goal of the project is to aggregate data from different CRMs systems, and provides a support aggregation platform.

 ## Features
 - Web-based user interface